AXIHIXA/Memo/notes/cpp/effective_cpp_notes_03_effective_stl.md

-### 📌 Item 46: Consider function objects instead of functions as algorithm parameters
+### 📌 Item 46: Consider predicates instead of functions as algorithm parameters